PathwayAndDataAnalysis/causalpath/wiki/InputFormat.md

 `proteomics-values-file`: Name of the proteomics values file.
 It should have at least one ID column and one or more columns for experiment values.
 Platform file and values file can be the same file.

+`proteomics-repeat-values-file`: Name of the proteomics values file for the repeated experiment, if exists.
+This file has to have the exact same columns with the original proteomic values file, in the same order.
+Row IDs have to match with the corresponding row in the original data.

 `proteomics-platform-file`: Name of the proteomics platform file.
 Each row should belong to either a gene's total protein measurement, or a site specific measurement.
 This file should contain ID, gene symbols, modification sites, and known site effects.
 Platform file and values file can be the same file.

 `id-column`: The name of the ID column in platform and values files.